dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Youth is happy because it has the ability to see beauty.
-Anyone who keeps the ability to see beauty never grows old.
+  Believe you can and you're halfway there.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1335 days)
+## 🌟 Experiences (1336 days)

 ### 🧮 Programming languages